 - It has access to higher levels of integration with the OS, for example, URL handling or title bar customization.

 The web is an incredible platform.
-Its mix of universality across devices and operating systems, its user-centered security model, and the fact that no single company controls its specification or implementation make it a powerful platform to deliver software.
+Its mix of universality across devices and operating systems, its user-centered security model, and the fact that no single company controls its specification or implementation make it a powerful platform for delivering software.

 Combined with the web's inherent linkability, it's possible to search across it and share what you've found with anyone, anywhere.
 Whenever you go to a website, it's the latest version the publisher deployed, and your experience with that site can be as temporary or as permanent as you'd like.